jackred/charm_reader/README.md

 ## Running

+- Make a recording:
+  - The clip need to feature only the moment when you take your charm (when you press A) from the first to the last.
+The easiest way to do so is to look at all your charm beforehand, then come back to the first one and keep pressing A until you get the last one, then press capture.
+  - You can then trim the clip from the switch.
+  - A small trick is pressing "home" before doing the recording (once you're back on the first charm) and come back, press A until the last charm and then press capture.
+Doing so will only record the 50 charms without the need to trim the part when you look at the charm.
 - Get the recording from your switch
   - you can use an usb-c - usb cable, connect it to your computer, and go in "Settings" > "Data Management" > "Manage Screenshots and Videos" > "Copy to PC via USB Connection"
   - you can also, very tediously, send the video one by one to your phone by using "Send to smart device"